Goravara Kunitha

-Goravara Kunitha is a traditional dance of Kuruba Gowdas of Karnataka.
-Kuruba Gowdas are devotees of lord Mailara Linga, men belonging to this community take Deekshe or the process of initiation to follow the tradition of Gorava.
+Goravara Kunitha is a traditional dance of Kurubas of Karnataka.
+Kuruba are devotees of lord Mailara Linga, men belonging to this community take Deekshe or the process of initiation to follow the tradition of Gorava.
 The Deekshe is usually performed before marriage.
 They dedicate their rest of lives for lord Mailara Linga and the folk form Goravara Kunitha.

 Deekshe

-Deekshe to the boys belonging to Kuruba Gowda community is given on a preordained date in the presence of Lord Mailara Linga.
+Deekshe to the boys belonging to Kuruba community is given on a preordained date in the presence of Lord Mailara Linga.
 The guru or head of the Gorava clan blesses and accepts the boy into the sect.
 A woolen blanket is presented to the person upon his undertaking the Deekshe.
 Accessories such as Gante (jingle), Jolge (bag), Bandara (holy Turmaric powder), Betha (wooden stick), Dhone (bowl), Damaru (small drum), and Pillangovi (flute) are worshipped and presented to him.
 These accessories are crucial for him to carry on his life as a Gorava.
-He is made to wear a red shirt and Kavade sara (cowries necklace) and then takes an oath to serve the Gorava and Kuruba Gowda faith.
+He is made to wear a red shirt and Kavade sara (cowries necklace) and then takes an oath to serve the Gorava and Kuruba faith.